BurkovBA/BurkovBA.github.io/content/blog/2022-12-31-1/index.md

 Inspired by information theory, machine learning practitioners employed the concept of **Autoencoders**.

-To the best of my knowledge first publication of autoencoders or autoassociative neural networks was made by Mark Kramer in 1991, where autoencoders were seen as a non-linear dimensionality reduction tool, a non-linear analogue of PCA.
+To the best of my knowledge first publication on autoencoders or autoassociative neural networks was written by Mark Kramer in 1991, where autoencoders were seen as a non-linear dimensionality reduction tool, a non-linear analogue of PCA.

 The logic of autoencoder is to train such encoder $\mathcal{E}_{\phi}$ and decoder $\mathcal{D}_{\theta}$ neural networks